 |81 – Fraud – Card Absent||10.4 – Other Fraud – Card Absent Environment|

 Specific copy changes are emphasized by red or blue text.
-Most of them are small cosmetic changes, such as changing ‘goods’ to ‘merchandise’.
-It appears that VCR’s evidence remains relatively unchanged to currently permissible compelling evidence.
+Most of them are small changes.
+One example is changing ‘goods’ to ‘merchandise’.
+But VCR’s evidence remains relatively unchanged.

 TL;DR on VCR

-The new Visa Claims Resolution is expected to save time and increase efficiencies.
-Here’s the rundown of changes that merchants should know before the changes go into effect April 2018:
+Visa Claims Resolution is expected to save time and increase efficiencies.
+Here’s what merchants should know about the new process:

-- The timeframe for merchants to submit a response is decreased from 45 days to 30 days.
+- The timeframe to submit a response has shrunk from 45 days to 30 days.

 - Invalid chargebacks are stopped before they reach the merchant through new automated workflows.

 - Fraud and authorization chargeback responses are only allowed when the merchant can definitively prove the dispute is invalid.

 - Reason codes are getting an organizational makeover.
 But the compelling evidence remains largely unchanged from what was previously accepted.

 How Merchants Should Prepare for VCR